 c.
 English as a Second Language

-We offer classes in conversational English for adults from foreign countries.
+We offer classes in conversational English for adults from foreign countries who will be staying in this country permanently.
 The students range from refugees from war-torn countries to businessmen and women who have immigrated to this country.
 These students are eager to improve their spoken English so they can succeed with everyday living in this country.
 They also have a strong desire to develop their English listening, reading, and writing skills.
 Instructors also focus on teaching about American culture.
+(This program is not intended for visitors to the U.S. or those with an F1 Visa.

 d.
 Workplace Skills Development (serving employers and employees)